Illustrative instrumentation example

 Why this gets missed

-Without real-time measurement at the point of use, operators are often left reconciling symptoms instead of seeing the event itself or translating usage into cost impact.
+Without real-time measurement at the point of use, operators are often left reconciling symptoms instead of seeing the event itself.

 If you can’t measure it at the moment it happens, you’re guessing.